Cyber Security: Spam, Scams, Frauds and Identity Theft

 A good start for preventing identity theft is not giving out any unnecessary information.
 Be especially careful in protecting your social insurance number.

 - Make sure your online accounts have strong passwords: a good password includes both lower and upper case letters as well as a mix of numbers and non-letter characters (such as @ or #) and is at least eight characters long.
-It’s a good idea to have different passwords for different online accounts, so that if one is compromised the others are safe: you can do this easily by having one “master” password and putting the first and last letter of each online service at the beginning and end, so that if your master password is B!u3b3rrY your Facebook password would be FB!u3b3rrYk.
+It's a good idea to have different passwords for different online accounts so if one is compromised, the others are safe.
+You can do this easily by having one "master" password and putting the first and last letter of each online service at the beginning and end, so that if your master password is B!u3b3rrY, your Facebook password would be FB!u3b3rrYk.

 - Social networking sites are a breeding ground for identity thieves.
 You should never accept a request to be friends from someone you don't know and you should also be careful and selective about what type of information you post and share online.

 The Office of the Privacy Commissioner of Canada (OPC) is one of many organizations that provides valuable facts and information about identity theft, including preventative measures to identity theft concerns.
-For consumers who believe they are a victim of identity theft, the OPC recommends taking immediate steps to protect yourself by placing fraud alerts on your credit cards, filing police reports, and filing a complaint with the Office of the Privacy Commissioner.
-This can be done at firstname.lastname@example.org.
+For consumers who believe they are a victim of identity theft, the OPC recommends taking immediate steps to protect yourself by placing fraud alerts on your credit cards, filing police reports and filing a complaint with the Office of the Privacy Commissioner.
+This can be done by contacting email@example.com.

-- To avoid having your own Facebook or Twitter account hacked into, never share your password with anyone and make sure to sign out of each service before you close the tab or window.
+- To avoid having your own social network account hacked into, never share your password with anyone and make sure to sign out of each service before you close the tab or window.

 Mouse trapping is a technique used by online marketers to ‘trap' users on a malicious site.
 The website can disable your "back" button or bombard you with multiple popup windows.
 After a certain amount of time you may be able to leave but in some cases you may have no other choice but to restart your computer.

-The market in “virtual goods” – items and services that exist only online – reached 653 million dollars in 2011.
-Many of these goods relate to online games: from purchasing the games themselves, to upgrading avatars, purchasing items or getting through levels more quickly.
-Apps for mobile devices are also popular purchases online.
-(Apple claims to offer over 500,000 Apps for its iPod, iPhone and iPad platforms).
+The market in "virtual goods" - items and services that exist only online - is estimated to reach USD $189.76 billion by the year 2025.
+Many of these goods relate to online games, from purchasing the games themselves, to upgrading avatars, purchasing items or getting through levels more quickly.
+Apps for mobile devices are also popular purchases online (Apple claims to offer 1.96 million Apps for its iPod, iPhone and iPad platforms).

 Whether overspending is on physical or virtual goods, there are a number of tools and strategies that can help keep this under control.